Monk Leveling and Fresh 70 Guide (Patch 2.7.6 / Season 29)

 - Bane of the Powerful — the speedfarm counterpart to Bane of the Stricken, Bane of the Powerful offers a solid overall damage and survivability increase as long as your killing speed does not fall behind the timer of the gem.

 - Situational gems — Simplicity's Strength is crucial to any primary-skill dominant build, like Shenlong/Raiment specs.
-Esoteric Alteration is sometimes added to melee specs to counteract bursty elemental affixes, especially in Hardcore.
-Gogok of Swiftness is part of cooldown-centric setups like Uliana's Seven-Sided Strike, Zei's Stone of Vengeance is included in the ranged Wave of Light Sunwuko builds, while Enforcer is slotted for pet-based Mystic Ally Inna specs.
+Enforcer is a priority gem for Ally-centric builds.
+Gogok of Swiftness is part of cooldown-centric setups like Uliana's Seven-Sided Strike.
+Zei's Stone of Vengeance is included in the ranged Wave of Light Sunwuko builds.

 |Torso and Pants||

 Kanai's Cube choices are highly build- and content-specific, making them hard to summarize.
-Generally speaking, Monks should store the powers of the following items in the Cube as soon as they have the materials available: Flying Dragon, In-geom, The Furnace, Envious Blade, The Flow of Eternity, Cindercoat, Depth Diggers, Lefebvre's Soliloquy, Spirit Guards, Gungdo Gear, Nemesis Bracers, The Laws of Seph, Goldwrap, Convention of Elements, Unity, Avarice Band and Ring of Royal Grandeur (outside of Season 16).
+Generally speaking, Monks should store the powers of the following items in the Cube as soon as they have the materials available: Flying Dragon, Balance, Incense Torch of the Grand Temple, The Flow of Eternity, Crystal Fist, Kyoshiro's Blade, Lion's Claw, Rabid Strike, Scarbringer, The Fist of Az'Turrasq, Vengeful Wind, Won Khim Lau, In-geom, The Furnace, Envious Blade, Cindercoat, Depth Diggers, Lefebvre's Soliloquy, Bindings of the Lesser Gods, Cesar's Memento, Spirit Guards, Gungdo Gear, Nemesis Bracers, Goldwrap, Convention of Elements, Unity, Avarice Band and Ring of Royal Grandeur.

 For more information regarding followers, we advise you to read our Follower Guide, which contains detailed advice for choosing the skills and the gear of your follower.